 Yes, it is.

-A smart rowing machine is often called a connected rower, which means that it is connected to the internet.
+A smart rowing machine is often called a connected rower ( or interactive rowing machine ), which means that it is connected to the internet.

 The NordicTrack has a feature called Automatic Trainer Control, where the trainer adjusts your resistance during instructor-led workouts to up your performance.